CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/platform-support.md

 A released version of KleidiCV shall be tested for correctness and performance on a Tier 1 platform.

+Tier 1 platforms:
-At present the only Tier 1 platform is Android on Samsung Galaxy S22 with an up-to-date operating system, where applications are built with Android NDK r27c.
+* Android on Samsung Galaxy S22 with an up-to-date operating system, where applications are built with Android NDK r27c.
+* AArch64 Ubuntu (as defined by `docker/Dockerfile` in the KleidiCV source tree) on Arm Neoverse N1 CPU.

 ## Tier 2

 KleidiCV is tested for correctness on a Tier 2 platform, however performance is not checked.

-At present the only Tier 2 platform is AArch64 Ubuntu, as defined by `docker/Dockerfile` in the KleidiCV source tree.
+There are no Tier 2 platforms currently.

 ## Tier 3